-A kid-favorite way to prepare kale is roasted and lightly salted, which turns the textured leaves into the healthiest “chips” they’ve ever eaten.
+A kid-favorite way to prepare kale is roasted and lightly salted, which turns the textured leaves into the healthiest chips they’ve ever eaten.
 Be sure to tell your young gardeners that Tuscan Kale is also called “dinosaur kale.”

 Runner beans, like the ones grown in cups in 1st grade classrooms everywhere, grow incredibly fast in warm weather.
 You can train them to grow up poles tied into a teepee shape and create a kid-sized hide-out.
 Even if you just grow them vertically on a trellis, your kids will love having a treasure hunt for ripe pods before dinner.

 Carrots are fascinating to kids because of the mystery: they see the leaves, but the carrot is hidden under ground.
 Show your kids how to scatter carrot seeds around the base of the pea plants.
 By the time the pea vines have died back the first carrots will be ready to harvest.
 Planting heirloom carrots in a mix of colors, like yellow and purple, will add an extra element of surprise to the harvest.

-Teeny Tasty Tomatoes
+Tiny Tasty Tomatoes

 Cherry tomatoes are a delicious treat eaten straight off the vine, still warm from the sun.
 Once your kids discover this you may find that ripe tomatoes never actually make it to your kitchen.
-Two easy, productive varieties are Sweet 100 and Sungold.